Bennyhwanggggg/Udacity-Computer-Vision-Nanodegree/feature_vectors/README.md

 #### BRIEF (Binary Robust Independent Elementary Features)
 [Detailed Explaination Video](https://www.youtube.com/watch?v=EKIPEPpRciw)

 Uses Binary feature vectors to describe the image.
-Starts by smoothing the given image
+Starts by smoothing the given image with a Gaussian kernel so the descriptor is not too sensitive to high frequency noise.
+Next, given a keypoint, BRIEF selects a neighbourhood patch around the keypoint.
+In that patch, it selects random pixels centered around the keypoint and construct the binary vector based on comparison between the two keypoints.
+It does this for 256 points for each keypoint until the 256 length binary vector is constructed.